-In November 2017, it was announced that Prince Harry and Meghan Markle were engaged.
+On May 19, 2019, Prince Harry and Meghan Markle were married.
 Because Markle is an American biracial actress, who has been married before, some didn’t think she fit the mold of what royalty is — but they couldn’t be more wrong.

 As you will see in our list, Markle is not the first American to marry a royal, or the first divorcee, or even the first mixed-race woman.
 And she certainly isn’t the first celebrity to do so.
 Here are some other famous women who married into and became royalty before Markle.